craigfrancis/wdoc/readme.md

 Noting that the last two still cannot reference anything outside of the ZIP file, in the same way as resources are currently handled on websites.

-Firefox already has some of this in place, which looks like:
+Firefox already has some of this in place with the `jar` protocol:

 	jar:file:///.../my-file.wdoc!/index.html